 For more information about how SCRAM CAM works, play the video or download the SCRAM CAM Product Brochure.

 When an offender is convicted of DUI, domestic violence, or another alcohol-related offense, a typical condition of sentencing or probation is that the individual must stop drinking.
 To enforce this, courts traditionally looked to random testing methods (blood, breath, or urine) that measure sobriety at a specific “point in time.”

 However, one of the more effective advances in alcohol testing is continuous transdermal alcohol monitoring, meaning alcohol content is measured “through the skin.”
 Transdermal testing measures the concentration of alcohol present in the insensible perspiration that is constantly produced and given off by the skin.
 If an offender has been drinking, it shows up in the level of ethanol vapor present in this insensible perspiration.

-Continuous transdermal alcohol monitoring – the foundation of SCRAMx – has been confirmed by the scientific community and is based on more than 70 years of research and 22 peer-reviewed studies.
-In recent years − through SCRAMx’s predecessor SCRAM − it has become an increasingly accepted and integral part of offender alcohol monitoring programs within courts, probation, treatment, and correctional agencies.
+Continuous transdermal alcohol monitoring – the foundation of SCRAM CAM – has been confirmed by the scientific community and is based on more than 70 years of research and 22 peer-reviewed studies.
+SCRAM CAM is an accepted and integral part of offender alcohol monitoring programs within courts, probation, treatment, and correctional agencies.

 The science of transdermal monitoring has also been accepted in evidentiary hearings, and has been admissible in many court cases across the country.

 |Transdermal Testing||Random Testing|

 |Monitoring Timeframe||Continuous (24/7)||Specific point in time|